thewoolleyman/boxbuilder/README.markdown

 --------------------------------

 'boxbuilderrc\_url' is the URL to a boxbuilder config script which will be automatically downloaded to ~/.boxbuilderrc\_download on the box which is being built.
+It is automatically sourced by the default auto-created ~/.boxbuilderrc file.

+To build a custom box, you can override 'boxbuilderrc\_url' to point to a custom configuration file which exports variables for chef repo locations and config.

     boxbuilderrc_url=http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilderrc_download_default